Aprilia SX: Engine

 The Aprilia SX 50 engine is sourced from Derbi/Piaggio.
 This engine was used in the Derbi Senda DRD/X-Race/X-Treme supermotos, as well as the Derbi GPR 50 and Aprilia RS 50 road bikes.
 Engine parts from the bikes supermoto can be directly swapped with one another, there are some small differences between the road bike and supermoto engine which ceases the transfer of some external engine parts (exhaust, airbox).

+Aprilia SX 125

+The SX 125 was initially sold from 2007 until 2013.
+It was very similar to the SXV 450 and used the iconic Rotax 122 two-stroke engine.
+The SX 125 was reintroduced in 2018 though with a four-stroke engine instead of a two-stroke to respect the European emissions standards.